okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/react-oie-mvd/index.md

 3. From the "Add Application" page, click on **Create New App**
 4. In the dialog that pops up, select **SPA** as your Platform, then click **Create**
 5. Fill out the "Create OpenID Connect App Integration" as you like, but be sure to add `http://localhost:8080/login/callback` as one of the "Login redirect URIs".
 6. On the page for your new Application, click on the **Assignments** tab and ensure that the "Everyone" group is assigned to this Application.
 This assignment is not mandatory, but only for the purposes of this example.
+The app must be assigned either to the "Everyone" Group or a custom Group that you create, in order for profile enrollment to function correctly.
 7. Install the sample app in your location of choice: `git clone https://github.com/okta/samples-js-react.git`
 8. Create a `testenv` file in the new `samples-js-react` directory with the following contents: